Segesta & Erice

 Erice and Segesta are located all nearby Trapani.
 The ancient history of the city is certainly closely tied to Africa.
 As a result Phoenicians founded this city.
 It was also at the centre of the great naval battles between Carthage and Rome.
 The Salt Flats with its characteristic old windmills are inside a beautiful area protected by the WWF.

-Pick up at your hotel by your private Guide Driver.
+Pick up by your Guide Driver at your hotel.
 Next board a Premium Mercedes vehicle for a short drive (30min) out of town east of Trapani.

 Enjoy a pleasant drive through a soft hilly landscape filled with vineyards.
 Nearby is the wine producing area of “Bianco d’Alcamo”, a well known white wine.
 In Segesta visit the Greek temple and the theater, from the late 5th century, located inside this singular archeological area.
 As a matter of fact both are embedded within a wonderful countryside.